Skip to content

 Cache Behavior

-The cache respects standard HTTP caching semantics from upstream servers.
+The cache follows standard HTTP cache headers from upstream servers.

 Scope

 The cache is shared across all clients.
-Responses are keyed by method + absolute URI, with Vary request headers used to decide cache hits.
-Enable caching only if cross-client sharing is acceptable for your deployment.
+Responses are keyed by method and absolute URI.
+Vary headers decide which request headers are part of the cache key.
+Enable caching only if cross-client sharing is acceptable in your environment.

 Supported Headers